kimonboehmer/kimonboehmer.github.io/src/index.md

   Based on the [basicpage template](https://github.com/basicpage/basicpage.github.io) by Yannick Forster and Théo Winterhalter.
 ---

-I am a first-year PhD student at [DI ENS](https://www.di.ens.fr/)<!--and [LIP Lyon](https://www.ens-lyon.fr/LIP/)--> under the supervision of [Chien-Chung Huang](https://www.di.ens.fr/~cchuang/) and [Alantha Newman](https://pagesperso.g-scop.grenoble-inp.fr/~newmana/), working on combinatorial optimization, specifically approximation algorithms for allocation and clustering problems.
+I am a first-year PhD student at [DI ENS](https://www.di.ens.fr/), starting in October 2025, <!--and [LIP Lyon](https://www.ens-lyon.fr/LIP/)--> under the supervision of [Chien-Chung Huang](https://www.di.ens.fr/~cchuang/) and [Alantha Newman](https://pagesperso.g-scop.grenoble-inp.fr/~newmana/), working on combinatorial optimization, specifically approximation algorithms for allocation and clustering problems.
 My research interests also include computational social choice, algorithmic bioinformatics, algorithm engineering, submodular optimization and graph theory.
 I am happy to discuss about any of these topics anytime.
 I am affiliated with the [TALGO](https://www.di.ens.fr/talgo) group in Paris and with the [MC2](https://www.ens-lyon.fr/LIP/MC2/) group in Lyon.